 ▶ Arts Etobicoke:

-Arts In Isolation is a new initiative to deliver free online art classes and cultural experiences that you can enjoy from the comfort of your own home
+- Arts in Isolation: Arts In Isolation is a new initiative to deliver free online art classes and cultural experiences that you can enjoy from the comfort of your own home

-Visit Arts Etobicoke's virtual gallery showcasing artists and artworks that address environmental changes as a result of human activity.
+- Shifting Environs: Visit Arts Etobicoke's virtual gallery showcasing artists and artworks that address environmental changes as a result of human activity.
 Curate your own collection from the 200+ submissions.

 A collaboration between Toronto's leading arts institutions, provides free, creative and diverse digital content for a range of audiences seeking meaningful artistic experiences.